dnaeon/dnaeon.github.io/_posts/2025-06-17-eglot-treesitter-imenu.md

-So, what turned out to be the issue for me, is that `eglot` provides it's own [imenu-create-index-function](https://www.gnu.org/software/emacs/manual/html_node/elisp/Imenu.html#index-imenu_002dcreate_002dindex_002dfunction) called `eglot-imenu`, which actually wraps `treesit-simple-imenu`, and `treesit-simple-imenu` is tree-sitters approach to building the `imenu` index.
+So, what turned out to be the issue for me, is that `eglot` provides it's own [imenu-create-index-function](https://www.gnu.org/software/emacs/manual/html_node/elisp/Imenu.html#index-imenu_002dcreate_002dindex_002dfunction) called `eglot-imenu`, which actually wraps `treesit-simple-imenu`, and `treesit-simple-imenu` is tree-sitter's approach to building the `imenu` index.

 Here's what the value of `imenu-create-index-function` looks like, when set by `eglot`.

-Use `C-h v imenu-create-index-function` (or `M-x describe-variable imenu-create-index-function`.
+Use `C-h v imenu-create-index-function` (or `M-x describe-variable imenu-create-index-function`).

 ``` emacs-lisp
 imenu-create-index-function is a variable defined in ‘imenu.el’.